psatkun/TodoApp/README.md

 ---

+## Key Assumptions & Trade-offs

+To keep development fast and the codebase simple, this project makes the following trade-offs based on the assumption that it is currently a low-traffic application:

+* Data isolation: I assume users only need to see their own tasks.
+Instead of setting up expensive, separate databases for every user, I use a single shared database and separate user data purely through simple code queries (`Where(x => x.UserId == currentUserId)`).
+* Database choice: I use a lightweight, local SQLite database instead of a heavy external database server (like PostgreSQL).
+This makes local setup instant and removes network lag, but it means the app cannot handle heavy, simultaneous database writes from thousands of users at once.
+* Authentication: I use simple, short-lived JWT tokens without a backend tracking system or refresh tokens.
+This keeps the backend stateless and easy to read, but it leaves session tracking entirely up to the frontend client.
+* Logging & monitoring: I assume the app will be run locally for now.
+I traded complex, third-party crash reporting and monitoring tools for basic, lightweight console logs to keep the app's footprint small.

+---

 ## What Was Built

 The application implements a full-stack task-tracking system backed by a relational database, utilizing clean controller patterns and data transfer objects (DTOs) to keep internal entities hidden from the HTTP payload space.